railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. figure:: images/sale_delivery.png
    :align: center

-   *Adding a delivery charge to an order.*
+   *Adding a delivery charge to an order*

 Once the delivery mode has been selected, Open ERP automatically adds a line on the draft oder with the amount calculated by the delivery function.
 This technique will then enable you to calculate the